matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Multiple objects can be connected to each other -- so, for example, a single sensor input can be used to control several sounds or parameters.

-# Key concepts

-## Signal flow

-The order in which objects are connected affects their sound and/or behaviour.

-Unlike a physical circuit, the information flows in a linear fashion from the top to the bottom of the screen, and does not need to return to its start point.

-### Effects: inserts and sends

-Effects can be thought of as being inserted in series or parallel with their original sound.

-An "insert" replaces a signal with its effected version ("in series").

-A "send" (also known as an auxiliary or aux send) involves a signal being duplicated, with an effect applied ("in parallel").

-## Instrument elements

-- *Placeholder: note/velocity vs. continuous controls*
-  - Flute
-  - Piano
-  - Theremin
-  - Gamelan

 # First steps in Pure Data

 This tutorial assumes you are running Pd v0.49 upward on a Raspberry Pi.